ddrmaster1000/amazon-scalable-infra-discord-diffusion/ReadMe.md

 After running ```terraform apply```, copy the output of ```discord_interactions_endpoint_url``` to the discord Interactions Endpoint URL on the General Information page of your Discord Application.
 Click 'Save'.

+There is an assumption that ECR is already created with the image pushed to the ECR registry.
+Make sure you keep the ECR in the same region as ECS to have cost savings related to cross region data transfer.
+## TODO: Here we explain how to build an image, and push it to ECR.

 # Architecture
 Note that the ECS machines are in a public subnet.
 This was done to reduce cost so we would not need a NAT Gateway that runs $0.045 per hour and adds $0.045 per GB processed.
 Just ensure that the security group does not allow SSH access to improve security.
 //TODO: Add lambda function to API Gateway HTTP trigger.